balena-io/docs/pages/development/local-mode.md

 ```

 ### Push over a new project
 Now that we know where our device is on the network we can start pushing some code to it.
 To do this we use the `resin local push` command.
-This command instructs the device to do a docker build and then runs your container in the same configuration as the resin supervisor would.
+This command instructs the device to do a Docker build and then runs your container in the same configuration as the resin supervisor would.
 You can either pass the command your devices IP addess or `<short-uuid>.local` name.
 If you are feeling lazy you can even leave it out and you will be presented with a list of devices to choose from.

 **Command**
 ```